LuMaul/horloadist/README.md

 # `horloadist`

-Calculate planar **hor**izontal **load** **dist**ribution:
+Calculate **hor**izontal **load** **dist**ribution on multiple supports of a single shell assuming $EA \to \infty$ .

 > Caution!
 Do not blindly trust this calculation, but always check the plausibility of the results.

 This project provides a tool for structural analysis using the `horloadist` library.
-You can define a 2D polygon in the x-y plane representing a plate or shell, along with supports that represent walls and their bending stiffnesses around the x and y axes.
+You can define a 2D polygon in the x-y plane representing a shell, along with supports that represent walls and their bending stiffnesses around the x and y axes.
 Afterwards you can calculate the horizontal reaction forces on the support nodes (walls).
 Use `NonLinSolve` for solving systems iteratively with nonlinear wall bending stiffnesses taken from user created csv files.

 ## Example Table Output of `LinSolve`